jeremypopulin/VADClaude/README.md

 - Device Owner enabled -> full enterprise kiosk
 - No backend or internet required
-- Designed for secure, offline environments hi i am naeem qadir please share your contact infromation on here i want to be direct for next time we are not allowed on fiver to share details that why i was enabled to be direct my contact number is please dont discuss this thing on fivver whats app : +923126519326
+- Designed for secure, offline environments

+hi i am naeem qadir
+please share your contact infromation on here i want to be direct for next time we are not allowed on fiver to share details that why i was not enabled to be direct my contact number is please dont discuss this thing on fivver whats app : +923126519326